tpcarman/As-Built-Report/Reports/vSphere/README.md

 # VMware vSphere As-Built Report

 # Getting Started
-Below is a information on how to install, configure and run the VMware vSphere As-Built report.
+Below are the instructions on how to install, configure and generate a VMware vSphere As-Built report.

 ## Pre-requisites
 The following PowerShell modules are required for generating a VMware vSphere As-Built report.